justynlarry/data-collection-engine-app/README.md

 ## 🛠️ Usage

-After starting the Docker containers:
+After starting the Docker containers (for Docker Compose) or deploying to K3s:

-1. Navigate to `http://localhost` in your web browser. (
+1.  **For Docker Compose:** Navigate to `http://localhost` in your web browser.
+2.  **For K3s (MetalLB):** Navigate to the IP address assigned by MetalLB (e.g., `http://192.168.1.200`) in your web browser.
-2. Fill out the data collection form with realtor information.
+3. Fill out the data collection form with realtor information.
-3. Submit the form.
+4. Submit the form.
 The data will be stored in the MySQL database.
-4.  *(Optional: If you have a way to view the collected data, mention it here, e.g., via a separate admin interface or by connecting to the database.)*
+5.  *(Optional: If you have a way to view the collected data, mention it here, e.g., via a separate admin interface or by connecting to the database.)*

 ---

 ## Management